MessageSquare0x

 This is the shift from declarative data (what employees check on a form) to live data (what they express when a conversation adapts to their responses in real time).
 The difference isn't incremental — it's structural.

-- Emotional context: not just "I'm dissatisfied with growth" but why, what triggered it, and what would change it
+• Emotional context: not just "I'm dissatisfied with growth" but why, what triggered it, and what would change it

 What This Looks Like in Practice

 But the real value wasn't in participation.
 It was in what the data revealed.
 The conversations surfaced that turnover in three specific regions was driven not by pay (the assumed cause) but by scheduling unpredictability and a lack of recognition from direct supervisors.
-Neither issue had appeared in prior survey data because the questions weren't specific enough to surface them.
+Neither issue had appeared in prior static-form data because the questions weren't specific enough to surface them.

 Building a Turnover Reduction Strategy That Works